 Meat, cooking and BBQ: what you need to know

 Who does not like the good smell of a steak or skewer cooking on a barbecue grill?
-At this time of the year, many grill fans enjoy it, using it every day, if not every weekend.
+At this time of the year, many BBQ fans enjoy it, using it every day, if not every weekend.
 Not only does it smell good, but it is a zen and relaxing activity to be outside preparing our meal...

 The main risk comes from when fat and juices from meat grilled (beef, veal, lamb, pork, etc.), poultry or fish, directly over a heated surface or open fire drip onto the surface or fire, causing flames and smoke and charring your food.
 The smoke contains PAHs that then adhere to the surface of the meat.
 Some research suggests that burned or charred meat may increase the risk of cancer.
 In laboratory experiments, HCAs and PAHs have been found to be mutagenic—that is, they cause changes in DNA that may increase the risk of cancer.
 In animal studies, heterocyclic amines are carcinogenic (causing cancer).
-However, the evidence in human studies is unclear.
+However, evidence in human studies is unclear.
 Nevertheless, when in doubt, you may wish to be a bit more careful with your cooking habits and reduce your exposure to charred meats.

 So, what do we do?

-According to the Public Health Agency of Canada, ideally, cook meat, poultry, and seafood at lower temperatures by braising, stewing, steaming or roasting.
+According to the Public Health Agency of Canada, ideally, cook meat, poultry, and seafood at lower temperatures by braising, stewing, steaming, or roasting.

 If you barbecue, choose leaner cuts of meat, poultry, and seafood.
 Trim off visible fat.
-This will reduce the amount of harmful chemicals that develop from the smoke created by burning fat.
+This will reduce the number of harmful chemicals that develop from the smoke created by burning fat.
 A healthy diet is low in saturated and trans fats.
 Minimize consumption of red meat and processed meat.

 To prevent charring, barbecue slowly and keep the food away from the hot coals so that flames are less likely to engulf the food.